MannLabs/alphashared/templates/data_analysis/README.md

 ### Automated + linear processing

-:check_mark: Implement analysis scripts so that they can be run with a single command.
+- Implement analysis scripts so that they can be run with a single command.
 Document utilized configuration parameters.
 Assure that every jupyter  notebook can be run in a single step

-:cross_mark: Do not manipulate data manually (e.g. in excel between analysis steps) or make analysis steps non-linear (e.g. run jupyter notebook cells not in order).
+- Do not manipulate data manually (e.g. in excel between analysis steps) or make analysis steps non-linear (e.g. run jupyter notebook cells not in order).

 ### Environment management

-:check_mark: Manage your environment with a suitable package manager and make it accessible for other users
+- Manage your environment with a suitable package manager and make it accessible for other users

 ```shell
 # conda